-In a free verse environment, Rich is able to build layers of possibility through allegory and simile and other devices—the personal quest for the wreck is a solo venture, the poem's lines short then long, suspenseful.
+In a free verse environment, Rich is able to build layers of possibility through allegory and simile and other devices—the personal quest for the wreck is a solo venture, the poem's lines are short then long and suspenseful.

 The dive itself involves the descent of a ladder—which is always there, like a timeline—and the use of mask, flippers, knife and a camera (presumably to record the whole immersive experience), the necessary equipment for what could be a dangerous mission.

 The speaker, first person and occasionally becoming a collective We, prepares for what seems to be potentially dangerous work by reading a 'book of myths', the stories that help put everything into perspective by revealing a new reality.

 The 10 stanzas form a rough travelogue, from schooner to wreck and back again, the reader having to negotiate the ebb and flow of varying lines, enjambment and every so often, unusual syntax.